Building a workflow¶

 - Defines whether to use sample-wise files or project-wise files.
 Check per-module documentation for whether and how this parameter is defined (see, e.g., the

-- This is an experimental feature.
-A comma-separated list of samples on which to execute the module.
+This is an experimental feature.
+A yaml list or a comma-separated list of samples on which to execute the module.
 Scripts will be created only for the samples in the list.
-This selection will be valid for all instances based on this instance, untill the value
+This selection will be valid for all instances based on this instance.

 A use case could be when you want to run a step with different parameters for different sample subsets.
 Both versions of the instance should inherit from a common